MaggiCoder16/Bin-Book-Maker/README.md

 THIS FETCH_AND_BUILD.PY MAKES A PGN FILE FOR GOOD BOTS' CHESS960 GAMES.
 JUST RUN A WORKFLOW, YOU WILL GET ARTIFACT LINK TO DOWNLOAD .BIN BOOK.
 YOU CAN MAKE YOUR OWN .PGN FILE AND NAME IT "PgnFile.pgn"

+IN THE `build-book.yml`, YOU CAN DELETE THE STEP `Fetch games and build PGN` IF YOU WANT TO UPLOAD YOUR OWN PGN.

 This script takes a `.pgn` file containing chess games and converts it into a `.bin` Polyglot opening book, which can be used by engines and bots.

 Fork this repository, upload a `.pgn` file, and name it exactly: